Testing Microservices in Java

 Microservices are undoubtedly impacting the way in which applications are created today, as well as how we continue to manage our large existing applications.
 They provide unique opportunities for companies to create a more scalable version of their applications which can translate into highly performant applications.
 Due to the functional and operational complexities of microservices applications, testing microservices in Java applications is a point of emphasis for development teams.

-In our article today, we’ll look at how Java applications have been tested historically, how that has changed with microservices adoption, and outline some of the major tenets of testing Java microservices.
+In this blog post, we’ll look at how Java applications have been tested historically, how that has changed with microservices adoption, and outline some of the major tenets of testing Java microservices.

 A Short History of Java Application Testing